-I’ve had ‘Nippon’s’ pueblos in mind ever since, and even more so lately due to the anniversary at hand.
-But now, I’ve also learned of a recent series of typhoons and earthquakes that have struck the island-nation.
+I’ve had ‘Nippon’s’ pueblos in mind ever since, but only more so lately due to recent news of a series of typhoons and earthquakes ratting the island-nation.

-My thoughts are thus at this moment especially with each of the friends I was able to meet in The Land of the Rising Sun; humble, honest people who I know are concerned about what follows in the aftermath of these earth-rattling events.
+My thoughts at this moment are especially with each of the friends I was able to meet in The Land of the Rising Sun; humble, honest people who I know are concerned about what follows in the aftermath of these perturbing events.

-All across the world there is a challenge to human life and survival, and each human being a part in rising to such challenges.
-Keeping in mind the great humanitarian spirit that I encountered with the Japanese people, however, I believe their pueblos will overcome this critical period as they overcome each day: with honor, unity, and resolve, and the tremendous strength borne from the synchrony between these things.
+All across the world there is a challenge to human life and survival, and each human being plays a part in rising to those challenges.
+Recalling the great humanitarian spirit I encountered with the people of Japan, I believe their pueblos will overcome this critical period as so many do each day: with honor, unity, and resolve, and the tremendous strength borne from the synchrony between these things.
 From Los Angeles I surely wish it.